SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/design-foundations.md

 title: Design Foundations
 permalink: /:path/design-foundations/
 description: |
- Design Foundations
+ Design foundations define the visual principles and design tokens used across all components.
 menu_order: 1000
 ---

 # Design Foundations

-Design foundations define the visual principles and design tokens used across all components.
-These rules must be followed consistently to ensure visual alignment with the checkout.
+Design foundations describe functional roles and design principles rather than component-specific implementations.

+How colors, spacing, borders, and other tokens are applied to individual UI components is defined in the relevant **component** and **form field** sections.

 ---